Vipinbadge10/computational-physics/readme.md

 The aim of this project is to simulate a 2D N body Problem of Sun-Earth-Earth's Moon- Mars system and study the orbital eccentricity energy conservation of system when sun losses it's mass every year.

-The Simulation output file can be found on Google Drive- (https://drive.google.com/file/d/1J2MrVHV9Bp4acA3YbPkk50ezqO7MoPqd/view?usp=drive_link)
+The Simulation output file for the animation can be found on Google Drive- (https://drive.google.com/file/d/1J2MrVHV9Bp4acA3YbPkk50ezqO7MoPqd/view?usp=drive_link)

 ## Initialization and Setups:
-To install these dependencies, you can use `pip`.
-Below are the commands to install each library: sshh:pip install vpython pip install numpy pip install matplotlib
+To install these dependencies, you can use `pip`. sshh:```pip install numpy, pip install matplotlib```

+* Key Note: This project use Vpython for Simulation, it is advised to install latest Version of Vpython on Jupyterlab using pip.
+Vpython causes dependencies issues.

 ## Simulation Details
 This project features a 2D N-body simulation.
 Despite being limited to a two-dimensional plane, the simulation effectively models the interactions and dynamics of Sun-Earth-Mars and Earth's Moon System.